-The MPO will pursue all allegations to resolution.
-In case the conduct of the Associate Vice President for Academic Affairs: Research and Budget is in question, the case will be referred to the Provost.
+In case the conduct of any Academic Dean is in question, the case will be referred to the Provost.
 Conflicts of interest, perceived or real, will also disqualify anyone identified as the MPO.

 Initially, the MPO will discuss allegations of misconduct in a confidential manner with the person making the allegation.
 If the MPO determines that the concern falls outside the scope of misconduct, the individual making the allegation will be counseled about alternative avenues for resolving the concern.
 If the allegation falls within the scope of misconduct, the individual making the allegation will be advised of the procedures for inquiry and investigation and offered the opportunity to make a formal allegation.
 Should the individual decline to make a formal allegation and the MPO nevertheless determines there is sufficient cause to warrant an inquiry, the matter may be pursued without a complainant.